bkesterbyld/maroon-potato/src/pages/faq.md

           day.
 In-memory processing, on the other hand, is extremely useful for high throughput operations and calculations where either speed is essential or concurrency becomes a real problem.
-By putting data sets into memory, you can do calculations in nanosecond timeframes while also avoiding physical database contention, CPU racing and other nasty computer science problems.
+By putting data sets into memory, you can do calculations in nanosecond timeframes while avoiding physical database contention, CPU racing and other nasty computer science problems.
       - title: How does the logic work?
 Can I code my own?
         content: >-